opea-project/GenAILabs/comps/sqft/README.md

 #### 3.3.1 Extract a Sub-Adapter

-After completing the fine-tuning stage and obtaining an NLS super-adapter, the next step is extract a desired sub-adapter.
+After completing the fine-tuning stage and obtaining an NLS super-adapter, the next step is to extract a desired sub-adapter.
 The following command demonstrates how to extract the heuristic sub-adapter.
-**Additionally, more powerful sub-adapters can be obtained through the advanced search algorithms.** (More details can be found in [here](#333-search-the-optimal-sub-adapter-configuration))
+**Additionally, more powerful sub-adapters can be obtained through advanced search algorithms.** (More details can be found [here](#333-search-the-optimal-sub-adapter-configuration))

 ```bash
 curl http://<your ip>:8015/v1/sqft/extract_sub_adapter \